 Penn State Harrisburg is an undergraduate college and graduate school of the University.
-The Harrisburg campus enrolls more than 5,000 students and offers more than 65 associate, bachelor's, master's, and doctoral degree programs.
+The Harrisburg campus enrolls nearly 5,000 students and offers more than 75 associate, bachelor's, master's, and doctoral degree programs.
 Penn State Harrisburg is located on a suburban campus in Middletown, Pennsylvania, eight miles east of Harrisburg, Pennsylvania's state capital.

 At Penn State Hazleton, about 800 students enjoy a residential campus located in the heart of the Pocono Mountains in northeastern Pennsylvania.
 Students have the opportunity to select from baccalaureate and associate degrees, to learn in state-of-the-art classrooms and labs, all the while being centrally located from New York City, Philadelphia, and University Park.

 Penn State Lehigh Valley offers world-class education and opportunities both in and out of the classroom to about 900 students on a small campus near Allentown.
 Students have access to an array of baccalaureate programs and one associate program in the area's thriving athletic and cultural attractions.